The Naked and the Dead: Reception

-In 1948, at the age of twenty-five, Mailer published The Naked and the Dead, which was extremely successful.
-The book sold 200,000 copies in its first three months and remained on the New York Times best seller list for 62 weeks.
+The Naked and the Dead was published in 1948, when Mailer was twenty-five years of age.
+The book drew immediate commercial success, selling 200,000 copies in its first three months and remaining on the New York Times best seller list for 62 weeks.
+In 1949 George Orwell wrote about the novel in a comment that would appear on paperback copies of the book for decades that it was “awfully good, the best war book of the last war yet.”
 Later, Modern Library named The Naked and the Dead one of the top hundred novels in the English language.

 Publisher Bennett Cerf declared in 1948 "only three novels published since the first of the year that were worth reading ...
 Cry, the Beloved Country, The Ides of March, and The Naked and the Dead."

 Hartley Shawcross as Attorney General for England and Wales explained why he would not prosecute the book under the Obscene Publications Acts: "Whilst there is much in this most tedious and lengthy book which is foul, lewd and revolting, looking at it as a whole I do not think that its intent is to corrupt or deprave or that it is likely to lead to any result other than disgust at its contents."
 Tom Driberg welcomed the decision.
 In its initial review the Times Literary Supplement complained that the novel "grows increasingly unreadable" due to Mailer's tendency to "leave nothing out".
 The Daily Telegraph described the novel as "dull" for the same reason.